-Course Objectives: This class will continue coverage of fundamental concepts of organic chemistry, including infrared (IR) and nuclear magnetic resonance (NMR) spectroscopy, the structure, nomenclature, and reactivity of organometallic compounds, aldehydes, ketones, carboxylic acids and their derivatives, enolates (and enamines), aromatic compounds and amines.
+Course Objectives: The second half of the CHM 2210/2211 sequence, intended for majors and preprofessional students.
+This class will continue coverage of fundamental concepts of organic chemistry, including infrared (IR) and nuclear magnetic resonance (NMR) spectroscopy, the structure, nomenclature, and reactivity of organometallic compounds, aldehydes, ketones, carboxylic acids and their derivatives, enolates (and enamines), aromatic compounds and amines.

-Prerequisites: CHM2210 or the equivalent with a minimum grade of C (2.0).
+Prerequisites: CHM2210 or the equivalent with a minimum grade of C (2.0)